|Table of Contents |

 (Bart) I believe the below are demonstrated by Laurance towards me in relation to the bullying and harassment policy;

-Whilst I’m not trying to be pedantic I wish to demonstrate in addition to the reasons stated in my report, why I do not believe Bart has “great attention to detail.”
+Whilst it’s not my intention to be pedantic I wish to demonstrate in addition to the reasons stated in my report, why Bart is not correct when he says he has “great attention to detail.”

 - overbearing and intimidating levels of supervision